Igniting the power of embodied knowledge

 My passion is teaching movement and helping my clients to understand how they move.
 How can you make it more efficient, pleasurable and driven by kindness towards yourself?
 We’re moving from theoretical knowledge to embodied knowledge – making sense in your body.

-Since studying dance professionally, I was interested in somatic practices and internal awareness, first from a performance perspective practicing Butoh, then increasingly to regain and refine functional and natural movements in my classes.
+I have been interested in somatic practices since the start of my professional dance training in 2004.
 I trained to become a Somatic Exercise Coach under Martha Peterson in 2014, after giving birth to our son Fionn a few months earlier.
 At that time, I was in pain simply lying down on the floor, never mind lifting a leg.
 During the SEC training, Martha taught me some hands-on releases for one half of my body and the pain disappeared – instantly.
 Having trained my body all my life, I was stunned how little I could control the tensions building up.
 Since then, I am working with clients on a one to one basis, as well as in group Somatics classes.
 I felt the need to expand on the training and applied to start the Clinical Somatic Education studies in February 2015.
-I have recently graduated from 3 years of training under Martha Peterson and Laura M. Gates, together with my 8 colleagues from England and Scotland.
+I have graduated from 3 years of training under Martha Peterson and Laura M. Gates, together with my 8 colleagues from England and Scotland, in December 2017.